-|Thursday November 16, 2017|
+|Thursday November 15, 2018|

 The Japanese honour accomplishment and have created a special category to which someone may be named after a lifetime of distinguished achievement in a particular field.
-They are named a “National Treasure” Certain makers of washi have earned this recognition, and if there were a category for bookstyles, the Accordion-fold book would deserve this honour too.
+They are named a “National Treasure”.
+Certain makers of washi have earned this recognition, and if there were a category for bookstyles, the Accordion-fold book would deserve this honour too.

 It lays flat when open, important for writing in it.
-It features double pages which eliminate show-through and can display what’s in it by simply pulling the covers apart and stretching it apart.
+It features double pages which eliminate show-through and can display what’s in it by simply pulling the covers apart and stretching them out.
 This gives artists the possibility of making a continuous drawing crossing many pages but that can be seen all at the same time.
 Unlike every other book, if you use it to store things (photos, letters, notes, receipts or recipes), its covers remain parallel no matter how many things you stuff inside—and, as a bonus, it’s easy to make by anyone.

 Techniques learned: The use of basic tools, how to mark, score, fold and cut, and to paste papers and bookboard.